Neggy5/Casper-Md/SECURITY.md

 ## 🛡️ Liability Disclaimer

-- **MALVIN-XD is an open-source project**.
+- **CASPER-MD is an open-source project**.
 Use it at your own risk.
 - The developers **do not store or track user data**.
 - We **are not affiliated with WhatsApp Inc.** and take no responsibility for actions taken against users by third parties.